chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 </html>
 ```

-## 8. Mocking article data
+## 8. Mocking talent data

-In `server.js`, create mock article data within the index route callback.
+In `server.js`, create mock talent data within the index route callback.
 The `talents` data we'll be expecting to receive will be an array of objects, each of which will contain at least a `title`, `date`, and `description`.

 Next, replace the `text` server variable with this new `talents` variable.
 You can use shorthand object assignment here: